rhibee94/milestone-project-2/README.md

 - a tabby cat becomes a ragdoll cat
 - a ragdoll cat becomes a Siamese cat
 - and so on until the cats become dogs and you carry on untill all 20 have been merged.
+## user stories
+as a user i would like to have a game that i can play that works on all devices, where i can match and merge the cats and dogs.
+- it will need to be interactive and easy for all age groups.

+## features

+### describe the header
+the header holds the title and level one of the game, which will have images of cats and dogs
+- 20 cats 10 different types 2 of each
+- 20 dogs 10 different types 2 of each

+### images
+the images will be the cats and dogs both pages will have the same animals, however page 2 will have them ordered differently as they are to me merged not matched.

+### body of match page
+this page will have the title and the 40 images plus a description on what to do

+### body of the merge page
+this page will have the title and the 40 images plus a description on what to do

+## Technology
+### Languages
+i have used html, css, javascript

+### Tools/Libraries

+### Testing ( containing test cases)